gntoni/rcFiles/README.md

 ## Notes
 - To activate the new them in tmux, press: prefix + I
-- The tmux and nvim themes ineed one of the [nerdfonts](https://www.nerdfonts.com/font-downloads)
+- The tmux and nvim themes need one of the [nerdfonts](https://www.nerdfonts.com/font-downloads)